alexwlchan/backup_tumblr/README.md

     ![](register_application.png)

     Then fill in the details for your app.
-    Here's an example of what you could use:
+    Here's an example of what you could use (but put your own email address!):

     ![](api_registration.png)